mattsouth/vagrant-ldap-repl/README.md

 The ldap directory is available read-only with anonymous authentication To write to the directory you will need to logon with the User DN 'dc=dpuk,dc=org' and password 'admin'

 see https://help.ubuntu.com/lts/serverguide/openldap-server.html for details of setup.
-Not that the install is slightly different, as I wasnt able to use hte hosts file trick indicated.
+Note that the install is slightly different, as I wasnt able to use the hosts file trick indicated to set the default dn.